Common Name: prairie dropseed

 Other: Winter Interest

-Easily grown in average, dry to medium moisture, well-drained soils in full sun.
+Easily grown in average, dry to medium, well-drained soils in full sun.
 Tolerates wide range of soils, including heavy clays.
 Prefers dry, rocky soils.
 Good drought tolerance.
 Slow-growing and slow to establish.
-May be grown from seed, but does not freely self-seed in the garden.
+May be grown from seed but does not freely self-seed in the garden.

 No serious insect or disease problems.

 Ground cover for hot, dry areas.
 Prairies, meadows, native plant gardens, wild areas or slopes.
 Also effective in large rock gardens.
 Accent for foundation plantings or borders.